On this page, you can find out about:

 My early work at Amnesty International gave me an opportunity to see these values in action, as I worked on issues related to people trafficking and modern-day slavery.
 I was inspired by my colleagues’ determination in the face of violent opposition and sullen apathy in equal measure; I also became keenly aware of how much it takes to make a difference.

-Prior to becoming Labour’s candidate here, I most recently worked for Brunswick Group LLP in corporate social responsibility, working with major British manufacturers and transport companies to strengthen their use of apprenticeship schemes and build on links with local communities and schools.
+Prior to becoming Labour’s MP here, I most recently worked for Brunswick Group LLP in corporate social responsibility, working with major British manufacturers and transport companies to strengthen their use of apprenticeship schemes and build on links with local communities and schools.

 Campaigns in Hampstead and Kilburn